 Refrigerant works to turn the warm air from your room into cool air.
 If you see a layer of ice on the evaporator coil inside the indoor unit, you should be concerned and stop using the air conditioner immediately.
 If the refrigerant lines are leaking, have them resealed by an HVAC technician to prevent loss of refrigerant.
 Adjusting the unit’s level or placing a shim can also help water properly drain out.

 Installing a cleanout plug makes clearing future clogs easy.
-With basic mechanical skills and proper precautions when working with electrical systems, many minor AC leaks can be fixed with DIY troubleshooting.
+Basic mechanical skills and proper precautions when working with electrical systems can fix many minor AC leaks with DIY troubleshooting.

 Preventing Future Air Conditioner Leaks

-Hire an HVAC technician annually to check refrigerant levels, reseal any small leaks, and ensure proper functioning.
-Fix quick-connect fittings prone to disconnection.
+- Professional HVAC Technician Visits: Hire an HVAC technician annually to check refrigerant levels and reseal any small leaks.
+This is a part of the excellent service needed to ensure your system functions optimally.
+Technicians can also fix quick-connect fittings that are prone to disconnection.

 Get Back to Cooling Comfort

-Air conditioner water leaks are often caused by condensate drainage issues like clogged lines or drain pan cracks.
-Inspecting key areas like the drain line, pan, and coils can typically diagnose the leak’s source.
+Air conditioner water leaks are often caused by condensate drainage issues, such as clogged lines or drain pan cracks.
+Inspecting critical areas like the drain line, pan, and coils can typically diagnose the leak’s source.

 If you need professional assistance diagnosing or repairing a leaky air conditioner, contact the experts at Enersol Electrical.
 Our skilled technicians service all makes and models of cooling systems.